CoMfUcIoS/console-inline.nvim/README.md

 ## Browser Demo

-`npm run build:relay` — regenerate the auto-relay bundle used by Neovim when autostarting the relay.

 See `examples/browser-vite` for a barebones Vite app that simply imports `@console-inline/service` and emits a few `console.*` calls.
 Run it with: